 For more information about Placements, please visit our Placement's page.

-During your studies of economics, you can choose to tailor your degree to a particular area of specialisation, such as business economics, based on your interests and strengths during years two and three of the programme.
+During your studies of economics, you can choose to tailor your degree to a particular area of specialisation, such as business economics, based on your interests and strengths.

 You will study three 30-credit units and two 15 credit units: